salesforce-marketingcloud/FuelSDK-Python/README.md

 * [TriggeredSend](https://github.com/ExactTarget/FuelSDK-Python/blob/master/objsamples/sample_triggeredsend.py)
 * [UnsubEvent](https://github.com/ExactTarget/FuelSDK-Python/blob/master/objsamples/sample_unsubevent.py)

+You can also download a copy of wsdl file from the obsamples directory and mention its path in the config file (config.python) like below:
+> wsdl_file_local_loc: /path/to/wsdl/ExactTargetWSDL.xml

 ## Development on FuelSDK-Python

 If you would like to help contribute to the FuelSDK-Python project, checkout the code from the [GitHub project page](https://github.com/ExactTarget/FuelSDK-Python).
 The use of [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/) is highly recommended.
 After installing virtualenvwrapper you can run the following commands to setup a sandbox for development.